Men's United States Open (squash) 2014

-The Men's United States Squash Open 2014 is the men's edition of the 2014 United States Open (squash), which is a PSA World Series event Gold (Prize money: $115,000).
+The Men's United States Squash Open 2014 was the men's edition of the 2014 United States Open (squash), which is a PSA World Series event Gold (Prize money: $115,000).
 The event took place at the Daskalakis Athletic Center in Philadelphia, Pennsylvania in the United States from the 11th of October to the 18th October.
 Mohamed El Shorbagy won his first US Open trophy, beating Amr Shabana in the final.

 Prize money and ranking points

-For 2014, the prize purse is $115,000.
+For 2014, the prize purse was $115,000.
 The on-site prize money and points breakdown was as follows: